-PREP: Place the bones into the Instant Pot until it is about 2/3 full.
+PREP: Place the bones into the stock pot until it is about 2/3 full.
 Chop the carrots and celery into about 3 pieces each, then peel and quarter the onion.
 Nestle the vegetable pieces in and around the bones, then pour over the apple cider vinegar and add the herbs.
-Add salt, to taste, and then pour just enough water into the insert to just cover the bones by an inch or so, while still leaving plenty of room to avoid any spills.
+Add salt, to taste, and then add enough water to cover the bones by an inch or so, while still leaving plenty of room to avoid any spills.

 REPEAT: Place a fine mesh strainer on top of the gallon pitcher, then line that with a few layers of cheesecloth.
 Carefully strain the broth for a second time, pouring it from the bowl into the pitcher, through the strainer and cheesecloth to catch any remaining sediment or bone bits.

 STORE: Carefully divide the broth, pouring it into wide mouth Mason jars.
 Pop the lids on and transfer them to the fridge.
 Once they have cooled completely, you can transfer them to the freezer if you like, but make sure to leave plenty of head room for the broth to expand if you are going to freeze it in glass jars!
 If your broth has a good layer of fat on top, it will keep in the fridge for at least a week and often much longer.
 Frozen broth can be kept for at least 6 months.